WGBH-MLA/ov-deploy/docs/manual.md

 If we are deploying for the first time, we need to configure Kubernetes to be able to receive deployments.
 If this has already been done, you can skip this section.

+!!! todo "TODO: Enumerate kube steps"

-_TODO: enumerate the minimum steps required to get Kubernetes setup up in Rancher to handle deployments._
+    Enumerate the minimum steps required to get Kubernetes setup up in Rancher to handle deployments.

 1. Log into VPN.
 1. Go to https://rancherext.wgbh.org/login, and click "Login with Azure ID".